Two

 the holes in order to make it possible to rivet the new clasp back

-hardwood dowel rod.
-I trimmed the rod to the right length and glued
+rod was trimmed to approximately the right length and then glued

-it into the hole using Elmer's wood glue, keeping the top of the
+into the hole using Elmer's wood glue.
+When the glue was dry the

 The